Cloverleaf quasar

 The Cloverleaf quasar (H1413+117, QSO J1415+1129) is a bright, gravitationally lensed quasar discovered by Hazard, Morton, Terlevich and McMahon in 1984.
-It receives its name because of gravitational lensing spitting the single quasar into four images.
+It receives its name because of gravitational lensing splitting the single quasar into four images.
 Gravitational lensing of the quasar H1413+1011 was discovered in Magain et al.

-in 1988 discovered that the quasars was split by gravitational lensing by a foreground galaxy into four images gave it the name "Cloverleaf quasar".
+in 1988, which found that the quasar's light was split by gravitational lensing by a foreground galaxy into four images gave it the name "Cloverleaf quasar".

 Quasar

 Molecular gas (notably CO) detected in the host galaxy associated with the quasar is the oldest molecular material known and provides evidence of large-scale star formation in the early universe.